JeremiahKaren/35percent.github.io/aylesbury-estate.md

 Altogether, the cost estimates were cut by around half, reducing the funding gap from £299m down to £169m and this is the figure given in the final adopted version of the [AAAP](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans).

 ![](/img/aaapfundinggap.png)
-*Extract from [Aylesbury Area Action Plan 2010](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans) showing the funding gap*
+*Extract from final adopted version of [Aylesbury Area Action Plan 2010](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans) showing the funding gap*

-The Council was expecting to cover the revised £169m funding shortfall with £180m of government PFI funding and this is how the Area Action Plan was deemed sound at its Examination in Public.
-However, a year after the Area Action Plan was adopted, the government [withdrew](http://www.theguardian.com/society/2010/dec/26/cut-regeneration-tony-blair-housing) the £180m PFI funding.
+The Council was expecting to cover the revised funding shortfall with government PFI funding and this is how the Area Action Plan was deemed sound at its Examination in Public.
+However, just under a year after the Area Action Plan was adopted, the government [withdrew](http://www.theguardian.com/society/2010/dec/26/cut-regeneration-tony-blair-housing) all PFI funding for the scheme.

-The AAAP goes on to explain possible scenarios for bridging this funding gap should viability issues arise; these include _"delivering different and more financially viable tenure mixes"_.
+The AAAP goes on to explain possible scenarios for bridging the funding gap should funding and viability issues arise; these include _"delivering different and more financially viable tenure mixes"_.

 ![](/img/aaapbridgingthegap.png)
-*Extract from AAAP*
+*Extract from final adopted version of the AAAP*

 Development schemes in Southwark are currently [delivering](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/) on average 3% affordable housing, largely with social rent substituted for affordable rent.
 So we find it hard to believe that Notting Hill can deliver a scheme with 50% affordable housing comprising 75% social rent.
 We find it even more difficult to believe that Notting Hill is also expecting to extract a 15% profit margin (representing ca. £150m) and Southwark is also expecting to receive payments for the land.